dmpstats/Behavioural_Classification_for_Vultures/README.md

 `Sunset leeway`: The equivalent of `Sunrise leeway` for sunset, and determines what time *night-time,* or roosting hours, begin.
 Stationary behaviour after this time, and before the next determined *daytime*, is classified as *Roosting.*

-`Altitude change threshold`: The absolute change in altitude (in metres) beyond which a bird is assumed to have significant altitude change.
+`Altitude change threshold` (`altbound`): Numeric, the absolute change in altitude (in metres) beyond which a bird is assumed to have significant altitude change.
 For example, a threshold of 25m means that a bird whose altitude increases by over 25m is assumed to be `ascending`, and `descending` if its altitude decreases by over 25m.
-This information is used in the first-stage classification.
+This information is only used if column `altitude` is present in the input data, and is used in the first-stage classification.

 ### Most common errors